How to Make the Best Einkorn Cornbread (Cinnamon Honey Butter!)

 - Add the batter back into the cast iron skillet and place in oven.

-- Bake for 20-25 minutes or until lightly golden brown and a knife inserted into the center comes out clean.
-You may need to lightly cover the cornbread with aluminum foil to keep it from getting too dark.
+- Bake for 15 minutes or until lightly golden brown and a knife inserted into the center comes out clean.
+You may need to lightly cover the cornbread with aluminum foil to keep it from getting too brown.

 - Serve warm with a generous slather of honey butter over the top.
 Enjoy!